-Get together with your friends and family and do some brainstorming.
-Write down any words you think describe your trucking company.
-Don’t restrict yourself too much and be as creative as possible.
-The words and ideas generated will help you think of good trucking company name ideas.
-You can then narrow it down to a list of your favorites.
+We suggest getting together with friends and family to brainstorm.
+Writing down any words you think describe your future trucking company will generate ideas you might not think of on your own.
+Don’t restrict yourself and be as creative as possible.
+You can then narrow down the list to your favorites.

 What do you want people to think of when they hear your trucking company’s name?
-Do you want to sound professional or trustworthy?
-Thinking about your trucking company’s goals can help you answer these questions and come up with some keywords to use in your trucking company’s name.
-Remember to choose words that will help you attract the kind of customers you want to work with.
+Do you want to sound professional and trustworthy?
+Building a strong brand for your trucking company starts with the name, especially when marketing your trucking company later on.
+Thinking about your trucking company’s goals can help you to choose words that may attract the kind of customers you want to work with.

 If you plan to form your trucking company as a corporation, it needs to have a corporate designation such as Corp or Inc. in the title.
 If your company is an LLC, you must similarly include a designation such as LLC.
 If you plan to form some type of limited partnership, your state will probably require similar wording in the name of your company.
 These naming requirements help your customers to know what kind of business entity they’re working with and avoids confusion.

-Imagine your trucking company’s name on a truck, as a logo, on paperwork or in an email address.
-Is it too long or complicated?
+Imagine your trucking company’s name on the side of a truck, as a logo, on paperwork, or in an email address.
+Is it too long and complicated?
 Can you say it easily over the phone?
-When picking what to name your business, try to avoid long or confusing names to make things as easy as possible for you and your customers.
+When picking a name for your business, it will benefit you in the long-run to make things as easy as possible for you and your customers.

 Types of Trucking Company Names

 Giving your trucking company a family name can help you build a legacy in the trucking industry.
-If your dream is to pass your business on to the next generation, having a family-named business can help ensure that your company’s legacy in the industry continues.
+If you dream about passing your business on to the next generation, a family-named business ensures that your company’s legacy in the industry will continue.
 Some customers might also appreciate working with a “family-run” or “family-owned” business.

-If you plan to focus your trucking company in a specific geographical area, you might consider a trucking company name specific to where you plan to operate.
-This might appeal to customers who want to work with local carriers to haul their freight.
-Before you choose this option, think about any expansion plans you have for your company.
-You don’t want to limit yourself to the area you start in if you plan to haul in other regions or states.
+If you plan to operate in a specific geographical area, consider a trucking company name specific to that location.
+This might appeal to customers who want local carriers to haul their freight.
+But also consider potential expansion plans.
+You don’t want to limit yourself if you plan to haul nationally.

 Types of Freight

-If you’re going to specialize in reefer, hazmat, heavy-haul or other specific types of freight, you might want to consider including the type of freight you plan to haul in your list of trucking company name ideas.
+If you’re going to specialize in reefer, hazmat, heavy-haul, or other specific types of freight, consider including that type of freight in the name.

 Do you want your trucking company to stand out from the crowd?
 Consider unique trucking company names that speak to your company’s culture or personality.
-It might make your company’s name be more memorable to customers.
+This makes your company name more memorable to customers.